Classical language: Classical studies in Europe

-Latin was not supplanted for scientific purposes until the 18th century, and for formal descriptions in zoology as well as botany it survived to the later 20th century.
-The modern international binomial nomenclature holds to this day: taxonomists assign a Latin or Latinized name as the scientific name of each species.
+Latin was not supplanted for scientific purposes until the 18th century and, for formal descriptions in zoology and botany, survived until the late 20th century.
+The modern international binomial nomenclature holds to this day, where taxonomists assign a Latin or Latinized name as the scientific name of each species.

-Vulgar Latin, the range of non-formal registers of Latin spoken from the Late Roman Republic onward, is the ancestor of the Neo-Latin languages (Spanish, Portuguese, French, Italian, Romanian, Catalan, etc).
+Vulgar Latin, the range of non-formal registers of Latin spoken from the Late Roman Republic onward, is the ancestor of the Romance languages (Spanish, Portuguese, French, Italian, Romanian, Catalan, etc.).
+The Romance languages spread throughout the world owing to the period of European colonialism beginning in the 15th century.
+There are more than 900 million native speakers of Neo-Latin languages found worldwide, mainly in the Americas, Europe, and parts of Africa.
+French, Spanish, and Portuguese also have many non-native speakers; they are widely used as lingua francas.